You can now report a concern about unmanaged gamba grass.

-If you own, manage or live on land, you are legally responsible for controlling gamba grass on your property.
+If you are a landowner or occupier with gamba grass on your land, you are legally responsible for controlling it.

 Gamba grass is originally from Africa.
 It was introduced to the Northern Territory (NT) as a pasture species in the 1930s.
 Research and trials resulted in widespread plantings in pastoral and agricultural areas of the Top End.